Carmen: Synopsis, Character Map

 Don José

-My mom probably thinks I’m still a good person.
+My mother probably thinks I’m still a good person.

 Carmen

 Why don’t you just go home?
-I’m not going to stop you.
 This is not the right job for you.
 You’ll die soon.

 Don José